 TGaz Editor: Change the paragraph in section 11.22.6.4.4.3 Non-TB Measurement Reporting phase as follows:

 An RSTA that indicated delayed reporting shall provide TOA feedback to the ISTA, when the ISTA initiates another measurement sequence after MinTimeBetweenMeasurements, (#2276, 34 #2278) and completes the measurement sequence but before MaxTimeBetweenMeasurements, see Figure 11-36l.
 This TOA feedback is carried in the LMR frame of this new measurement sequence and can be either valid or invalid as indicated by the invalid Measurement field in the LMR frame.
+If the ISTA initiates the measurement sequence after MaxTimeBetweenMeasurements then the contents of TOA/TOD fields are invalid and the RSTA shall set the invalid measurement bit in the LMR frame to 1.(#3743)